ctkjose/v-book/src/en/modules.md

 Writing modularized code is important to manage code complexity and maximize code reusability and readability.
 We separate functionality into distinct pieces of code, usually by purpose or context.
 In V, **modules** are a way to logically organize and structure code, grouping related functions, types, constants, and other definitions under a single namespace.

+V has a distinct and straightforward system for organizing code into module.
+This system is designed to promote code reusability, maintainability, and a clear project structure.

 The natural approach to managing source code is to split it into multiple files.
 In V, a module builds on this approach by introducing the concept of logical collections of code.
 Think of a module as a named collection of related code.

 When a file is compiled, its code is assigned to a module, either the default module `main` or a module you explicitly specify.
 Every line of code executed in **V** belongs to a module.